KRChapman/workingTogether/README.md

 Remember Partner A is the one person who has a main repo everyone else is Partner B.
 <br>
 <br>
-**0.**  Partner A creates a brand new repo in their github with a readme.
+**0.**  Partner A creates a brand new repo in their github with a readme(if not using create react app).

 **1.**  Partner B forkes the newly created repo.